MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 41,083

-Though it replaced a beloved ballpark in Tiger Stadium some 25 years ago, Comerica Park has made its way into the hearts of Tigers fans thanks to two World Series appearances and numerous historic moments since the team moved in.
+Though it replaced a beloved ballpark in Tiger Stadium more than 25 years ago, Comerica Park has made its way into the hearts of Tigers fans thanks to two World Series appearances and numerous historic moments since the team moved in.

 Location: Chicago, Illinois